shira421/ip/README.md

 # Kyro project template

-_Kyro_ is a chatbot designed to assist you in your daily life.
+_Kyro_ is a scheduler and chatbot designed to assist you in your daily life.

 Its name is inspired by the Greek word _Kyros_, meaning "master".
 Given below are instructions on how to use it.